-Sydney is one of the most beautiful cities in the world – a magnificent harbour, fringed by white sand beaches and green spaces.
+Sydney is one of the most beautiful cities in the world – a magnificent harbour, fringed by white sandy beaches and green spaces.
 These natural icons and man-made wonders like the Opera House and Sydney Harbour Bridge attract millions of visitors every year… yet those wonders (and the lucrative tourist dollar), are threatened by the plague of plastic and other rubbish proliferating in our waterways and coastline.
 There is already a huge effort being made to take back the rubbish we are producing.
-State and local governments spend over $150 million each year combatting litter.
+State and local governments spend over $150 million each year combating litter.
 Businesses and home owners spend even more, and every week hundreds of groups are cleaning up beaches, parks and streets.
 Despite these efforts, we are still flooded with garbage.

-Our surveys to quantify the amount of rubbish entering the Sydney environment each year have uncovered staggering figures.
+Our surveys to quantify the amount of rubbish entering the environment each year have uncovered staggering figures.
 The Boomerang Alliance estimates that over 40,000 tonnes of rubbish are entering the NSW environment each year – that’s 5 ½ kgs for every person in NSW!
 In some spots around Sydney city, our team identified as many as 36,000 individual pieces of litter per hectare of public open space.
 Not only does this rubbish spoil our landscape – it hurts local business and the state economy.

 Of course, tourism is a major driver of the NSW economy, with Destination NSW valuing the tourism industry at over $15.3 billon per year.
 Our efforts to keep our city streets, parks and waterways clean makes good economic sense.

 With the container deposit scheme having begun in NSW in December 2017, there is a once-in-a-lifetime opportunity to wage our own war on waste!

 To that end, we have founded CitizenBlue to earn funds from the drink container refund scheme, to support programs to stop waste to water.